harr1424/Actix-Route-Rate-Limiter/README.md

 ## rate_limit

-A library crate that can be used to add rate limiting middleware to a Actix Web server endpoints.
+A library crate that can be used to add rate limiting middleware to Actix Web server endpoints.

 ```rust
 use actix_web::{web, App, HttpServer, HttpResponse};